reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 `output:`
 ```
-Application Listening.....
+application listening.....
 ---------------------
-Running Cron Job
+log status deleting
-Error file successfully deleted
+deleted successfully
 ```
 Switch cron expression to a shorter time interval - like every minute.
 To verify the task is been executed.

-Checking the application directory. we will notice the logstatus.txt file has been deleted.
+Checking the application directory. we will notice the demo.csv file has been deleted.

 ## Conclusion
-This article demonstrates how to schedule tasks on the Node.js server using node-cron, and the concept of using node-cron jobs to automate and schedule repetitive or future tasks. we can use this idea in both current and upcoming projects.
+This article uses various examples to demonstrate how to schedule tasks on the Node.js server and the concept of using the `node-cron` schedule method to automate and schedule repetitive or future tasks. we can use this idea in both current and upcoming projects.
+The source code for each example can be found [here](https://github.com/thombergs/code-examples/tree/master/nodejs/job-scheduler).

 There are other job scheduler tools accessible to node.js applications such as node-schedule, Agenda, Bree, Cron, and Bull.
 Be sure to assess each one to find the best fit for your specific project.